Thomas Chatterton: London

 Chatterton already was known to the readers of the Middlesex Journal as a rival of Junius under the nom de plume of Decimus.
 He also had been a contributor to Hamilton's Town and Country Magazine, and speedily found access to the Freeholder's Magazine, another political miscellany supportive of John Wilkes and liberty.
 His contributions were accepted, but the editors paid little or nothing for them.

 He wrote hopefully to his mother and sister, and spent his first earnings in buying gifts for them.
 Wilkes had noted his trenchant style "and expressed a desire to know the author"; and Lord Mayor William Beckford graciously acknowledged a political address of his, and greeted him "as politely as a citizen could."

-He was abstemious and extraordinarily diligent.
+Chatterton was abstemious and extraordinarily diligent.
 He could assume the style of Junius or Tobias Smollett, reproduce the satiric bitterness of Charles Churchill, parody James Macpherson's Ossian, or write in the manner of Alexander Pope or with the polished grace of Thomas Gray and William Collins.

 He wrote political letters, eclogues, lyrics, operas and satires, both in prose and verse.
 In June 1770, after nine weeks in London, he moved from Shoreditch, where he had lodged with a relative, to an attic in Brook Street, Holborn (now beneath Alfred Waterhouse's Holborn Bars building).
-He was still short of money; and now state prosecutions of the press rendered letters in the Junius vein no longer admissible, and threw him back on the lighter resources of his pen.
+He was still short of money; and now, state prosecutions of the press rendered letters in the Junius vein no longer admissible.
+This threw him back on the lighter resources of his pen.
 In Shoreditch, he had shared a room; but now, for the first time, he enjoyed uninterrupted solitude.
-His bed-fellow at Mr Walmsley's, Shoreditch, noted that much of the night was spent by him in writing; and now he could write all night.
-The romance of his earlier years revived, and he transcribed from an imaginary parchment of the old priest Rowley his "Excelente Balade of Charitie."
+His bed-fellow at Mr Walmsley's, Shoreditch, noted that much of the night was spent by him in writing; and now he could write all throughout the night.
+The romance of his earlier years re-emerged, and he transcribed from an imaginary parchment of the old priest Rowley his "Excelente Balade of Charitie."
 This poem, disguised in archaic language, he sent to the editor of the Town and Country Magazine, where it was rejected.

 Mr Cross, a neighbouring apothecary, repeatedly invited him to join him at dinner or supper; but he refused.
-His landlady also, suspecting his necessity, pressed him to share her dinner, but in vain.
+His landlady, too, pressed him to share her dinner, but in vain.
 "She knew," as she afterwards said, "that he had not eaten anything for two or three days."
-But he assured her that he was not hungry.
-The note of his actual receipts, found in his pocket-book after his death, shows that Hamilton, Fell and other editors who had been so liberal in flattery, had paid him at the rate of a shilling for an article, and less than eightpence each for his songs; much which had been accepted was held in reserve and still unpaid for.
-According to his foster-mother, he had wished to study medicine with Barrett, and in his desperation he wrote to Barrett for a letter to help him to an opening as a surgeon's assistant on board an African trader.
+However, Chatterton assured her that he was not hungry.
+The note of his actual receipts, found in his pocket-book after his death, shows that Hamilton, Fell and other editors who had been so liberal in flattery, had paid him at the rate of a shilling for an article, and less than eightpence each for his songs; much of the accepted material was held in reserve and still unpaid for.
+According to his foster-mother, Chatterton had wished to study medicine with Barrett, and in his desperation he wrote to Barrett for a letter to help him to an opening as a surgeon's assistant on board an African trading ship.